 This surrealist masterpiece from Swedish director Ingmar Bergman is a claustrophobic mindfuck bordering on psychological horror.

 Elisabet Vogler (Liv Ullmann) is a famous stage actress suffering from an unknown affliction.
-She stopped speaking one night in the middle of a performance of Electra and has been mute ever since.
+She stopped speaking one night during a performance of Electra and has been mute ever since.
 Alma (Bibi Andersson) is her live-in psychiatric nurse at an isolated seaside cabin by the Baltic.

 The actress swims, reads, writes and sunbathes but never speaks a word throughout the film.
 The nurse, meanwhile, unleashes a flood of confessional chatter, revealing herself to be a neurotic, sexually-frustrated person.